TABLE OF CONTENTS

-Camping and the state of Colorado go hand in hand.
-This is especially true when you want to g up to the cool mountains during the hot summer months.
-However, how do you legally get to plan and execute your cannabis friendly camping trip?
-It is not just heading up to the mountains.
-It is more than that.
-In case, you are not aware, most of the camping sites are owed by the federal government.
-And even though, the marijuana laws in Colorado are state-specific, the fact that the camping sites are on federal land means that you may have to consider the federal laws instead of the state law for marijuana consumption.
+There are many places to enjoy cannabis-friendly camping in Colorado.
+In case, you're not aware, most of the camping sites are owed by the federal government.
+Even though marijuana is legal in Colorado, the fact that the camping sites are on federal land means that you may have to consider the federal laws instead of the state law for marijuana consumption.

-With that being said, some campsites owned by the state have strict rules against cannabis consumption and many of the reasons has to do with the information charted by the state’s Clean Indoor Air Act.
+With that being said, some campsites owned by the state have strict rules against cannabis consumption and many of the reasons have to do with the information charted by the state's Clean Indoor Air Act.
 Those basic smoking restrictions tend to limit the areas in which individuals are allowed to smoke weed.
-Most people have now smoke cannabis in private areas or outdoors.
+Most people now smoke cannabis in private areas or outdoors.
 Officials in the state of Colorado would prefer that cannabis consumption takes place privately rather than publicly.
-For public cannabis consumption, you will probably fined, if you do so in a sporting arena, park owned by the state or side walk.
+For public cannabis consumption, you will probably be fined if you do so in a sporting arena, park owned by the state or sidewalk.

 Knowing the Area Well